mnot/I-D/structured-headers/draft.md

 --- abstract

-This document describes Structured Headers, a convention for the syntax of HTTP header fields that simplifies header field definition and parsing.
+This document describes Structured Headers, a way of simplifying HTTP header field definition and parsing.

 --- note_Note_to_Readers